hammadfaheem/CheckMateApp/README.md

 - 🤖 AI-Based Grading with Custom Rubrics
 - 💬 Personalized Feedback for Each Answer
 - 📊 Performance Analytics & Student Progress
+- 🔐 Secure Login with Role-Based Access
-- 🤖 Plagiarsm and AI Detection
+- 🌐 Admin, Teacher, and Student Dashboards

 ---